• Public / Sports / Culture

 Material : AL curtail wall, Exposed concrete, Stone tile, Low-E glass

 Gwangtan Library was conceived along with the historical development and philosophical trajectory of these public libraries.
 Gwangtan Library was planned as a representative public library in Paju, the publishing city.
 In the case of Gwangtan-myeon, compared to other areas in Paju, public goods are particularly lacking, and public infrastructure is insufficient.
-Accordingly, the design process began with the universal motives of ‘a slightly more open library’ and ‘a library where anyone can come and go like a local cafe’.
-The representative library where you can enjoy such comfortable yet sufficient intellectual play is the National art Library at The Victoria and Albert Museum in London.
 A pleasant and convenient intellectual space is provided to the public by freely linking the space between the lower level and the balcony level and securing a duplex space through the arrangement of bookshelves utilizing the walls.
-Gwangtan Library was conceived with the motif of great social and public assets such as the National art Library at The Victoria and Albert Museum.
 Various spatial advantages that can be borrowed from modern architecture, such as a high floor height of a duplex type, a bookshelf composition using walls, a personal reading space using balcony space, and efficient circulation, were intended to be incorporated throughout the Gwangtan Library.
 As a specialized library, it is expected to become a true landmark of Gwangtan-myeon as a public area for citizens to visit from other areas.
+The concept of Gwangtan Library started with neatly arranged bookshelves.
+The entire building is intended to look like a single bookshelf.
+Moving away from the functional meaning of holding simple books, the library was designed to become a space where all parts of the library could become bookshelves.
+In particular, due to the nature of the site located in the corner, when the library enters, communication may be physically hindered, so a three-dimensional space was imagined that is as open as possible, and the entire building can be connected to a single circulation.
+As the library aims to be a complex cultural space, the building itself can become a bookshelf by providing citizens with a three-dimensional space.

 외부---투시도1.jpg